JuliaManifolds/IterativeAlgorithmsInterface.jl/Readme.md

 We consider solving _Tasks_, which consist of a

-* `Problem` to solve, which constains all information that is static to the problem and usually does not change during the iterations, this might for example be a cost function and its gradient in an optimisation problem
+* `AbstractProblem` to solve, which contains all information that is static to the problem and usually does not change during the iterations, this might for example be a cost function and its gradient in an optimisation problem
-* An `AlgorithmState` that both specifies which algorithm to use to _solve_ the problem, but also stores all parameters that an algorithm needs as well as everything the algorithm needs to store between two iterations.
+* An `AbstractAlgorithmState` that both specifies which algorithm to use to _solve_ the problem, but also stores all parameters that an algorithm needs as well as everything the algorithm needs to store between two iterations.

 This generic data structures are accompanied by the methods